What to Expect as an Online Student

 If you're a working adult with the desire to complete or begin a degree, your best option may be an online program.
 Whether you've taken courses in a traditional face-to-face environment or have never attended college, you're probably wondering what it's like to learn in an online setting.
 Here's what to expect as an online student at Southern New Hampshire University (SNHU).

 The flexibility to start when you're ready

-Unlike a traditional campus, where a student would experience two semesters a year, online terms at SNHU run nine weeks for undergraduate and ten weeks for graduate degree programs.
+Unlike a traditional campus, where a student would experience two semesters a year, online terms at SNHU run eight weeks for undergraduate and ten weeks for graduate degree programs.
 With a rolling admission policy, you'll have the flexibility to begin a program throughout the year.

 Upon acceptance as an online student at SNHU, you'll be assigned a dedicated academic advisor.
 While your advisor may change as you progress through your program, you'll quickly learn that their mission remains the same: seeing you succeed and doing all that they can to help you reach your goals.
 Their role goes far beyond course recommendations and help with registration each term.
 Your advisor has your back, every step of the way, acting as a liaison with faculty, providing you with tools and resources to assist you in your coursework and serving as your first line of contact with whatever you need.

 You'll be able to see all course material requirements in advance when you review your courses during the online registration process.
 This information will also be available in your course syllabus.
 SNHU's online bookstore offers competitive pricing on all course materials, forgoing the usual commission most universities receive from publishers and passing along those savings to students.
 Books and other course materials are often available in multiple formats, from hard copy to digital.